- Student Life

 The Corporate and Academic Governance Framework incorporates the ‘separation of powers’ principle.
-This principle is also entrenched within the company’s Articles.
+As stated at Section 1.4 above, this principle is also entrenched within the company’s Articles.

 The rationale for the incorporation of this ‘separation of powers’ principle is to ensure there are effective checks and balances in place to safeguard academic standards and enhancement, and to minimise any potential for:

 The ‘separation of powers’ principle comprises the following elements:

 The following persons shall be excluded from (i) being appointed as a director, (ii) being appointed as the Company Secretary, (iii) being engaged by the company in a position that confers membership of the company’s Strategic Leadership Team (SLT) or Senior Management Team (SMT), including the Secretary of the SLT and SMT, or (iv) acting as Chair of a shareholders’ meeting:

 The total number of directors who are engaged by the company in an employed or self-employed capacity shall be less than the total number of directors who are independent non-executive directors.

 An “independent non-executive director” is a person who is appointed as a director of the company, and who: